 Single-story homes are often open-concept in design, meaning that they come with a host of advantages that include an efficient use of square footage and vertical space (such as the opportunity for taller windows and vaulted ceilings that make homes feel more airy and spacious); open sight lines and increased natural light (which in turn makes the home feel visually larger); and more room to entertain family and friends.
 Our Everett floor plan at our McLean and Summerwood communities in North Carolina is perfect for entertaining.

 Less storys = less to clean, and that’s some math we can all get behind.
 One of the biggest benefits of living in a single-story home is that they are generally easier to maintain — both inside and outside of the home (think washing your windows and clearing your eavestroughs on a single-story versus multi-level home).
 And because single-story homes are only one floor, they’re also relatively easy and inexpensive to cool, as your HVAC system doesn’t have to work as hard to pump hot or cold air throughout the house.
 Heating is also distributed more evenly in a home with only one level, as it can’t rise to upper floors.

 Single-story homes tend to require larger lots to accommodate their wider floor plans, which in turn means that homeowners will have more green space in their backyards.
 For people that have a green thumb or have always wanted to design the backyard oasis of their dreams, a single-story home is a great choice.

 5. They’re in High Resale Demand

 Because single-story living comes with many advantages, and single-floor home plan designs are harder to come by, they’re always in demand.
 Single-story homes are known for retaining and increasing in value, especially in sought-after or up-and-coming areas.

-Many of our communities across Texas feature single-story home designs; click here to explore and find the home and community that’s right for you today.
+Many of our communities across Texas and North Carolina feature single-story home designs; click here to explore and find the home and community that’s right for you today.